 Instead of a bunch of fluids all at once, Dr. DiStefano recommends offering kids a teaspoon or so every three to five minutes.
 “Then the stomach can absorb it, and the intestines aren’t needed,” he says.
 He also recommends acetaminophen and ibuprofen to ease fever and aches.

 If that approach doesn’t seem to be working, call your child’s pediatrician first.
-Parents can also address questions to a nurse at Children’s Colorado’s ParentSmart Healthline by calling 855-543-4636, free of charge, 24/7.
+Parents can also address questions to a nurse at Children’s Colorado’s ParentSmart Healthline by calling 855-543-4636, 24/7.